List of quality statements

 Statement 6 Women with urinary incontinence have indwelling urethral catheters for long‑term treatment only if they have an assessment and discussion of the practicalities and potential urological complications.

-Statement 7 Women with overactive bladder or stress urinary incontinence symptoms have a multidisciplinary team review before they are offered surgery or other invasive treatment.
+Statement 7 Women with overactive bladder or stress urinary incontinence symptoms have a local multidisciplinary team review before surgery or other invasive treatment.